heiskr/u/README.md

     | reduce by reducer after 0
 ```

+#### 3.8 Comparison Operators

-*Alias: Comparison Operators.* Comparison operators add back in the typical syntax, as well as the typical order of operations.
+Comparison operators add back in the typical syntax, as well as the typical order of operations.
 Options include full function names, symbols, or both.

 - not, !
 - notEqual, !=